johnrscott/pyfactorio/README.md

 ## Installation on Linux

-Make sure python and graphviz are installed is installed: `sudo apt install python3 python3-venv python3-pip libgraphiviz-dev`, and clone this repository.
+Make sure python and graphviz are installed is installed: `sudo apt install python3 python3-venv python3-pip graphviz libgraphviz-dev`, and clone this repository.
 From the root directory, make a virtual environment and install the requirements as follows:

 ```bash
 python3 -m venv venv